Person stands alone under dim light symbolising isolation caused by self-despair and the Common Roots Of Shame.

 Healing from the Common Roots Of Shame

-Gradually, the individual begins releasing negative core beliefs that have shaped their self-image and emotional responses for years.
-Moreover, they start identifying their true needs without judgement or shame clouding their awareness.
-Eventually, this allows them to form deeper emotional connections with others and feel more secure in themselves.
-Additionally, they learn to replace distorted thinking patterns with beliefs that are healthier and more aligned with reality.
-This therapeutic journey supports long-term change and greater emotional freedom through self-understanding and compassion.
+Gradually, the individual begins releasing negative core beliefs that have shaped their self-image and emotional responses over many years.
+Moreover, they start identifying their true needs without judgement or shame interfering with their awareness and emotional clarity in daily situations.
+Eventually, this enables them to form deeper emotional connections with others and feel increasingly secure and grounded within themselves over time.
+Additionally, they learn to replace distorted thinking patterns with beliefs that are healthier, more balanced, and aligned with their lived experiences.
+This therapeutic journey supports long-term emotional change, helping individuals develop greater freedom, resilience, and self-compassion through deeper personal understanding.

 Final Thoughts

-To wrap up here, recognising the roots of shame allows individuals to develop healthier self-perceptions and improve their emotional wellbeing.
-Gradually, with therapeutic support, people can begin to challenge long-held beliefs that no longer serve them.
-Therefore, understanding and addressing shame is a vital step towards building self-compassion and living a more fulfilling life.
+To wrap up here, recognizing the roots of shame helps individuals develop healthier self-perceptions and improve their emotional wellbeing across different areas of life.
+Moreover, with therapeutic support, individuals can challenge long-held beliefs that no longer support their growth, identity or emotional needs.
+Addressing shame is a vital step towards building self-compassion, strengthening resilience, and living a more balanced and fulfilling life.

 Common Roots Of Shame: Written by Claire Borg